 Reliability of the estimates

-estimate based on a sample will differ by no more than 1.6 standard errors
+confidence, that an estimate based on a sample will differ by no more than 1.6 standard errors

 at the 90-percent level of confidence.

-reasons, including the failure to sample a segment of the population,
+reasons, including the failure to sample a segment of the population, inability to obtain

 Concepts and questions

-Displaced workers are wage and salary workers 20 years of age and older who lost or piece rates.
+Displaced workers are wage and salary workers 20 years of age and over who lost or left jobs

+rates.
 The group includes employees in both the private and public sectors but excludes all

-self-employed persons, both those with incorporated businesses as well as
+self-employed persons, both those with incorporated businesses as well as those with unincorporated

 Data discussed in this release on displaced workers were obtained from the following